Zettlr/zettlr-docs/docs/en/core/style-and-grammar.md

 Once you have installed LanguageTool – either on your computer or a server – you can direct Zettlr to utilize a custom server instead of the official LanguageTool server.
 After selecting the appropriate setting, enter the address at which Zettlr can reach your server (either a URL or something starting with `http://localhost` if you set it up locally).
 Zettlr will then immediately start using the new server.

+!!! note

-> Note that if you insert any credentials into the premium fields in Zettlr, Zettlr will ignore your custom server setting.
+    If you insert any credentials into the premium fields in Zettlr, Zettlr will ignore your custom server setting.
 A self-hosted setup should not need credentials.